1. Immunology

 • BSR1022 Rigor and Reproducibility (.5)

 Biomedical Sciences (Fall) and (Spring) are a requirement in Year One.
 Concurrent with your coursework, you complete a minimum of two laboratory rotations.
-You choose a preceptor, preferably from the immunology faculty.
-We do give you the choice to select a preceptor outside of the Immunology faculty if you desire and your advisory committee agrees.
-You must choose a preceptor by the beginning of the second-year fall semester.
+You choose a preceptor, preferably from the Immunology MTA faculty.
+We do give you the choice to select a preceptor outside of the Immunology MTA faculty if you desire and your advisory committee agrees.
+You must choose a preceptor by the end of Spring Semester of the 1st year.

 In addition to the below course requirements, we offer electives that match your interest.
-At least three additional credits of elective courses are a requirement during your second or third year.
+A total of 6 credits of elective courses are a requirement to graduate.
+IMM MTA students should take Fundamentals in Immunology (3 elective credits) + 3 credits in electives of their choice.

 Year Two Fall courses include: